dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 ### 2. Add and create Files
 - create components and or services in the lib with the cli
-- add missing exports to public_api.ts
+- add missing exports to public-api.ts

 ### 3. Add Dependencies